 If you’re at least 15 years old and have earned a PADI Adventure Diver certification or higher, you can enroll in the Wreck Diver Specialty course.

-PADI (Junior) Open Water Divers who are at least 10 years old are eligible to take the Digital Underwater Photographer course.
+PADI (Junior) Open Water Divers or higher, who are at least 10 years old, are eligible to take the Peak Performance Buoyancy course.

 If you’ve wondered what happens underwater after the sun goes down, sign up for the PADI Night Diver Specialty course.
 Although you’ve been scuba diving at a site many times before, at night you drop into a whole new world and watch it come to life under the glow of your dive light.
 The scene changes as day creatures retire and nocturnal organisms emerge.
 It’s mysterious, yet so alluring!